rearc-data/data-dag/docs/getting_started.md

 (dag_factory)=
 ### DAG Factory

-A DAG factory constructs a complete DAG, and contains related DAG metadata (such as schedule, name, and start date).
+A {py:class}`~data_dag.dag_factory.DagFactory` constructs a complete DAG, and contains related DAG metadata (such as schedule, name, and start date).
 It can compose together operator factories, or it can be entirely self-container, or a mix.

-The base factory class provides definitions for virtually all attributes of {py:class}`airflow.models.dag.DAG`, such that your custom factory classes need only define any additional attributes needed for your particular DAG.
-It also provides a convenience implementation of `make_dag` that is effectively the following:
+The base factory class provides definitions for virtually all attributes of {py:class}`~airflow.models.dag.DAG`, such that your custom factory classes need only define any additional attributes needed for your particular DAG.
+It also provides a convenience implementation of {py:meth}`~data_dag.dag_factory.DagFactory.make_dag` that is effectively the following:

 ```python
 def make_dag(self, *args, **kwargs):